K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

 ##### <div id='49'></div> 7.2.1.
 Public Data Portal API Services
 ##### 7.2.1.1 Performance exhibition information inquiry service
   1. API Introduction<br>
   It is a service that provides information on performance exhibitions at the national level.
 It is serviced by the [Culture Portal] (http://www.culture.go.kr), and searching by region, period, and field is possible.
-Service key is issued through the public data portal.
+The service key is issued through the public data portal.
 If you apply for a service key, you must have a waiting period of 1 to 2 days until the approval.<br>
   ※ The sample data column of the request variable specifies the values used in the sample application.

   2. Classification<br>